 Home Run Porch: This two-tiered seating area in right field is very reminiscent of traditional older ballparks with its steel columns and overhead roof.
 Overhead fans were installed for both the lower and upper home run porch to provide more comfort.
 The upper home run porch houses the All You Can Eat Seats, where fans can enjoy unlimited grilled chicken sandwiches, hot dogs, nachos, peanuts, popcorn, and soft drinks, served in the air-conditioned grill behind the Upper Home Run Porch.

-Wheelchair Seating: Rangers Ballpark contains more than 475 spaces for wheelchairs.
+Wheelchair Seating: Globe Life Park contains more than 475 spaces for wheelchairs.
 These spaces are located within each price level.
 In addition, Companion Seat spaces have been included to allow guests in wheelchairs to sit with friends or family members (in certain locations, this seating may be on folding chairs obtained from a Customer Service Representative or the Guest Relations office).
-Rangers Ballpark in Arlington also features access to specially designed restrooms, ticket windows, and concession stands.
+Globe Life Park in Arlington also features access to specially designed restrooms, ticket windows, and concession stands.

 The interior of the ballpark consists of four levels: